Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 > **Note:** If you have some idea on how to improve the post processing script or found a bug, feel free to create
 > a [GitHub issue](https://github.com/Molodos/ElegooNeptuneThumbnails-Prusa/issues/new/choose) for that

+The plugin will generate thumbnails for Klipper (32x32 and 300x300) and your printer display including some print metadata.
+For further metadata customization, please use the [Cura plugin version](https://github.com/Molodos/ElegooNeptuneThumbnails) of the script

 <p float="left">
    <img src="readme_images/neptune_4_preview.jpg" width="300">
    <img src="readme_images/neptune_4_view.jpg" width="300">